Eagle skull

 Greater short-tailed bat Mystacina robusta

-Since the time of Maori settlement in the 13th century until its last sighting in 1967, one of the two surviving members of the ancient Mystacinidae family, the greater short-tailed bat was known only from Big South Cape Island, and adjoining Solomans Island off Stewart Island.
+Since the time of Maori settlement in the 13th century until its last sighting in 1967, one of the two surviving members of the ancient Mystacinidae family, the greater short-tailed bat was known only from Big South Cape Island, and adjoining Solomons Island off Stewart Island.
 It became extinct after rats got ashore from a fishing vessel.
 Only fossils have been found at various locations in the North and South Islands where it was once widespread.

 See more